 Variations

-- More veggies: This is the perfect soup to add in some of your favorite vegetables like peas, corn, green beans, etc.
+Vegetable Additions – This is the perfect soup to add in some of your favorite vegetables like peas, corn, or green beans.

-- Bouillon Substitute: A substitute for the bouillon powder would be to add another 2 ¼ cups of chicken broth to the soup and omit the water called for in the recipe.
+Bouillon Alternative – Replace the bouillon powder by adding another 2 ¼ cups of chicken broth to the soup and omitting the water in the recipe.

 Ham and Potato Soup Recipe